MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-hololens-app.md

 ## Teams mobile users can't view or download a photo capture image

 Photo capture isn't supported for Teams mobile users.
-They can view the photo by opening the chat on the Teams desktop.
+They can view the photo by opening the chat on the Teams desktop app.

 ## HoloLens users have trouble with notifications when receiving a call in Guides